konstantinfarrell/sitemap3/README.md

 # Sitemap3

-Sitemap3 is a basic sitemap generation utility.
+Sitemap3 is a basic sitemap generation utility written in Python 3.5.

-Basic async now, more to come soon.
-Everything is under constructions so bear with me for a few.

 ## Usage